Tycho Brahe: Great Comet of 1577

-Tycho observed the great comet that was visible in the Northern sky from November 1577 to January 1578.
+Tycho observed the Great Comet of 1577, which was visible in the Northern sky from November 1577 to January 1578.
 Within Lutheranism, it was commonly believed that celestial objects like comets were powerful portents, announcing the coming apocalypse.
 Several Danish amateur astronomers observed the object and published prophesies of impending doom.
 Tycho was able to determine that the comet's distance to Earth was much greater than the distance of the Moon, so that the comet could not have originated in the "earthly sphere", confirming his prior anti-Aristotelian conclusions about the fixed nature of the sky beyond the Moon.

 Tycho realized that the comet's tail was always pointing away from the Sun.
 He calculated its diameter, mass, and the length of its tail, and speculated about the material it was made of.
 Through nightly observations of the comet, Tycho Brahe estimated its closest approach to Earth at about 230 times the Earth's radius.
 He also analyzed its motion, suggesting an orbit located between Mercury and Venus.